 - Princess recommends that your travel protection is adequate enough to cover any possible loss or damage which may occur.
 Any loss or damage caused by Princess or an airline must be reported immediately to the responsible party.

-- For domestic Qantas flights within Australia, you are allowed to check two pieces of luggage per person, not to exceed 50 lbs per bag.
+- For domestic Qantas flights within Australia, you are allowed to check one piece of luggage per person, not to exceed 50 lbs per bag.
 One piece of carry-on baggage is allowed, not to exceed 15 lbs.
-If you have more than two checked bags you will be required to pay a $22 (AUD) excess baggage fee per additional bag.
-If your bag is overweight, there is an excess baggage charge of $10 (AUD) per kilo (2.2 lbs) over the limit.
+If you have more than one checked bag you will be required to pay a $40 (AUD) excess baggage fee per additional bag for each domestic flight segment.

 Luggage needed during Land Tour